Retro Road Test

-How do you follow up a cult car like the Audi RS2, the mid-1990s estate built by Porsche that ate TVRs for breakfast?
+How do you follow a cult car like the Audi RS2, the mid-1990s estate built by Porsche that ate TVRs (and Porsches) for breakfast?
 By doing the same again, of course.
-Only this time with even more.
+Only this time with more of everything.

-Cue the 1999 Audi RS4, the Avant wagon boasting a power output that, even today, looks impressive: 381hp from a Cosworth-developed 2.7-litre twin-turbo V6.
-Monster tyres were needed to deploy it, which required monster wheelarches to wrap around them.
+Enter the 1999 ‘B5’ Audi RS4: a wagon boasting a power output – 381hp from a Cosworth-developed 2.7-litre twin-turbo V6 – that looks impressive even today.
+Wide tyres were needed to deploy it, which required monster wheelarches to wrap around them.

 Chuck in grilles and gills aplenty, a stonking set of 18-inch alloys and one of the first deployments of dazzling-bright xenon headlights, and you may just have yourself a new cult car.
-More than two decades later, we rediscover it.
+A quarter of a century later, we rediscover it.

 The Audi RS4 Avant was without rival – that was the whole point.
 “Make an ultra-fast estate?” snorted BMW and Mercedes-Benz.
 The very thought!

-Audi handed over the 2.7-litre V6 to Cosworth Technology for a thorough overhaul: an easy decision, given how it owned Cosworth at the time.
-The makeover included a ludicrous number of exotic parts, with the finished article boasting 116hp more than the Audi S4 motor it is derived from.
+Audi handed over the 2.7-litre V6 to Cosworth Technology for a thorough overhaul: an easy decision, given it owned Cosworth at the time.
+The makeover included a ludicrous number of exotic parts, with the finished article boasting 116hp more than the Audi S4 motor it’s derived from.

-There were no flappy-paddle DSG gearboxes in those days; instead, Audi beefed up its six-speed manual and Quattro drivetrain, which featured a rudimentary 50:50 torque split.
+There were no flappy-paddle DSG transmissions in those days.
+Instead, Audi beefed up its six-speed manual ‘box and Quattro drivetrain, which featured a rudimentary 50:50 torque split.

 Breathe easy: it’s still addictive.
 Still fast.
 Still an event.
 So much power back in the late 1990s was mind-warping.
 The power race means it’s less so today – but the drama this heavily-boosted engine serves up remains exciting.